hugogirard/formRecognizerDevOps/README.md

 ### Function Copy Model Endpoint

-To find the endpoint of the FUNCTION_COPY_MODEL go to the resource group called **rg-form-recognizer-devops-utility**.
+To find the endpoint of the FUNCTION_COPY_MODEL_ENDPOINT go to the resource group called **rg-form-recognizer-devops-utility**.

 You will see an Azure Function with the name **func-form-<guid>**